Carson and Colorado Railway

 The Carson and Colorado Railway was a U.S. narrow gauge railroad that ran from Mound House, Nevada, to Keeler, California, below the Cerro Gordo Mines.
-It was incorporated on May 10, 1880, as the Carson and Colorado Railroad, and construction on the railroad began on May 31, 1880.
 The narrow gauge track was chosen to reduce cost.
+The railroad served an arid area heavily dependent on mineral resources for economic activity.
 Much of the route now parallels U.S. Route 95 Alternate, U.S. Route 95, Nevada State Route 360, U.S. Route 6, and U.S. Route 395.
+After it was acquired by the Southern Pacific Railroad, the sprawling company romantically dubbed the route as the Slim Princess.